Ipomoea indica: Inflorescence and fruit

 Flowering and fruiting are dependent on location.
 Some countries, such as Costa Rica and Nicaragua, observe year round flowering and fruiting while other countries like South Africa observe fruiting and flowering that is constrained to specific months.
+Generally however, they bloom throughout the year, but much more profusely so from late spring to fall.

 Taxonomy and phylogenetics

-Ipomoea is a large and diverse genus containing between 600-1,000 species, with 820 being recognized by the Catalogue of Life.
+Ipomoea is a large and diverse genus containing between 600–1,000 species, with 820 being recognized by the Catalogue of Life.
 Although the genus as a whole is not monophyletic, I. indica belongs to a well-supported clade of the Pharbitis section in the Quamoclit subgenus.
 A 2014 phylogenetic study on 36 members of the Quamoclit subgenus (30% of the species).
 The results suggest I. indica's closest living relatives to be the ivy-leaved and picotee morning glories.

 Distribution

 Its exact native distribution is unclear due to it being widely cultivated throughout the tropics of Eurasia, Africa and America, but it is currently thought by most authorities to be native to the Neotropics, from Florida in the United States south to Mexico, Central America, and the Caribbean and south to South America.
 It is also considered native to several Pacific islands, including Palau, the Hawaiian Archipelago (where its native Hawaiian name is Koali ‘awa), French Polynesia, and Micronesia.

 However, other authorities consider it to be an introduced and/or invasive species in the United States, Mexico, and parts of its Caribbean and Pacific range.